typetools/jdk/README.md

 * In this file
 * In .azure/azure-pipelines.yml.m4

-Build the JDK to detect errors.
+Follow the instructions in "The typetools/jdk21u repository" above, except replace `git pull https://github.com/typetools/jdk.git` by the JDK you are currently working on.

-* "error: package org.checkerframework.dataflow.qual does not exist":
+Build JDK 21u (not the main JDK!) to detect errors.

-Diff jdk21u with jdk to detect errors and to copy back changes.
+Diff with OpenJDK to detect errors and to copy back changes.

 ## Design